Stephen Morris (footballer, born 1976)

-Stephen Morris (born 13 May 1976) is an English former professional footballer, who made appearances in the English Football League with Wrexham.
+Stephen Morris (born 13 May 1976) is an English former professional footballer who made a majority of his appearances in the English Football League with Wrexham.

 Career

 Morris was signed by Wrexham for free from Liverpool's academy.
 He made 42 appearances in the football league for Wrexham between 1994 and 1997.
 During this time he was loaned to Rochdale.

-He left Wrexham in 1997, signing for Southport - but only played one game for the Conference side.
-In December 1999, Morris signed for Chelmsford City.
-At the end of the season, Morris left Chelmsford.
+He left Wrexham in 1997, signing for Southport but only played one game for the Conference side.
+In December 1999, Morris signed for Chelmsford City, and at the end of the season, Morris left Chelmsford.